cyberjunky/3commas-cyber-bots/README.md

 -   **start-number** - start number for the pairs to request (exclude first x). (default is 1)
 -   **end-number** - end number for the pairs to request. (default is 200)
 -   **max-percent-compared-to** - what to compare the percent change to (BTC, ETH, EUR or USD) (default USD)
--   **max-percent-change-1h** - maximum percentage of change allowed in this timeframe.
+-   **max-percent-change-1h** - maximum percentage of change (increase or decrease) allowed in this timeframe.
 Leave at 0.0 to disable
--   **max-percent-change-24h** - maximum percentage of change allowed in this timeframe.
+-   **max-percent-change-24h** - maximum percentage of change (increase or decrease) allowed in this timeframe.
 Leave at 0.0 to disable
--   **max-percent-change-7d** - maximum percentage of change allowed in this timeframe.
+-   **max-percent-change-7d** - maximum percentage of change (increase or decrease) allowed in this timeframe.
 Leave at 0.0 to disable

 Example: (keys are bogus)